Marine Pilot

 3. Maneuvering and Berthing: Assisting in the maneuvering and berthing of vessels in ports and terminals, ensuring precise positioning and adherence to maritime regulations.

-4. Communication: Maintaining effective communication with port authorities, vessel operators, and other stakeholders to coordinate vessel movements and ensure smooth operations.
+4. Communication: Maintaining effective communication with port authorities, vessel operatoRs and other stakeholders to coordinate vessel movements and ensure smooth operations.

 5. Risk Assessment: Assessing potential risks and providing recommendations to mitigate navigational hazards, taking into account factors such as weather conditions, vessel size, and traffic density.